-artoons and general lore would have you believe that roosters crow at the crack of dawn, when the sun comes up.
-That’s a wretched lie, as anyone who has lived in smaller communities in Mexico can tell you.
+artoons and general lore would have you believe that roosters only crow at the crack of dawn, when the sun is rising.
+That’s a wretched lie, as anyone who has ever lived in small-town Mexico can attest.
 The foul fowl start crowing HOURS before dawn, in the dead of night, and they never stop.
 Worse, one rooster crowing sets off a chain reaction and soon every rooster within a ten mile radius is cock-a-doodling at the top of its lungs with operatic fervor.

 As often as not the roosters will wake up a dog or two, whose barking then wakes up other neighborhood dogs and a brief cacophony ensues.
 Brief, that is, if you’re lucky.